ea-q-le/manheimcrawler/README.md

     than certain parameter defined in `application.config`
 - Added logic to fetch the vehicle VIN and parse it with a special design if the VIN is of correct length.
+- Added logic to analyze vehicle status (whether it is sold or still available) based on the presence of the 'Proxy bid' element.
+  Currently, vehicles with 'SOLD' status are ignored and no further CR analysis is conducted.
+This logic can be adjusted in the future.

 ---

 ## Future Improvements / Work-in-Progress

-> Vehicle status analysis

-- Add logic to validate whether the vehicle is already `SOLD`.
-  Current logic does not have any consideration for this.

 > Auction analysis